 The first and most likely situation is that, even if you have the latest build and latest virus definitions installed, you have a new, undetected threat in your network.
 Virus makers can take a known threat and manipulate the code in such a way that it no longer matches the definition signatures available in any antivirus program.
-Current estimates (2013) are than nine new variants are released into the wild every second.
+Current estimates (2019) are that one million new malware variants are released into the wild every day.
 A constant stream of new malware is a truth of today's threat landscape.

-This can be limited in many cases by an advanced heuristics detection such as SEP's optional Proactive Threat Protection (PTP).
+This can be limited in many cases by an advanced heuristics detection such as SEP's optional Proactive Threat Protection (PTP, also known as SONAR).
 Threat traffic may be blocked from entry by SEP's IPS signatures or by SEP's optional firewall component, Network Threat Protection (NTP).
-In SEP 12.1, Insight technologies can block unknown files without the need of AV signatures.
+In SEP 12.1, Insight technologies can block unknown files without the need of AV signatures and SEP 14 introduced Advanced Machine Learning.
 To greatly increase SEP's effectiveness against today's threats, ensure that these optional components are deployed and enabled rather than just relying solely upon SEP's traditional signature-based AntiVirus component.

 Another possibility for why SEP may have missed a detection is that the antivirus on a given system could have been tampered with, turned off or simply have not updated its definitions.
 Certified virus definitions are presently released by Symantec up to three times per day.
 If a computer is found to be out of date, it should be updated as quickly as possible (with Rapid Release definitions, if there is an outbreak underway) and a full system scan run.